Modi accused of hate speech for calling Muslims 'infiltrators' at a rally days into India's election

 In his speech, Modi also referred to a Hindu nationalist myth that Muslims were overtaking the Hindu population by having more children.
 Hindus comprise 80% of India's 1.4 billion population, while the country's 200 million Muslims make up 14%.
 Official data shows that fertility rates among Muslims have dropped the fastest among religious groups in recent decades, from 4.4 in 1992-93 to 2.3 between 2019-21, just a bit higher than Hindus at 1.94.

-Modi’s BJP has previously referred to Muslims as infiltrators and cast them as illegal migrants who crossed into India from Bangladesh and Pakistan.
-Several states run by the BJP have also made laws that restrict interfaith marriage, citing the myth of “love jihad,” an unproven conspiracy theory used by Hindu hard-line groups to accuse Muslim men of converting Hindu women by marriage.
+Modi's BJP has previously referred to Muslims as infiltrators and cast them as illegal migrants who crossed into India from Bangladesh and Pakistan.
+Several states run by the BJP have also made laws that restrict interfaith marriage, citing the myth of " love jihad," an unproven conspiracy theory that claims Muslim men use marriage to convert Hindu women.

 Through it all, Modi has maintained a conspicuous silence, which critics say has emboldened some of his most extreme supporters and enabled more hate speech against Muslims.